eomereu/thirtydaysofpython/cheatSheet.md

 a = 32
 b = "python"
 ```
-&nbsp;-&nbsp;Comments in python are written by square '#' and it doesn't support multi-line commenting.
+&nbsp;-&nbsp;Comments in python are written by square `#` but it doesn't support multi-line commenting.

 &nbsp;-&nbsp;String concetenation,
 ```python